navaris/appshell/packages/config/README.md

 }
 ```

-This `global appshell manifest` is consumed by your micro-frontend Appshell host and used to configure the Appshell accordingly.
+This `appshell manifest` is registered with `APPSHELL_REGISTRY` consumed by the appshell host.

 **What if I want to generate the manifest by a startup script instead?**